Olousouzian/WIMA/README.md

  - Philipp Sumi for this work on Hardcodet WPF NotifyIcon (https://www.nuget.org/packages/Hardcodet.NotifyIcon.Wpf)
  - All the team of MahApps for his incredebly works (https://github.com/MahApps)

-## License
+## Why is not finished yet ?

-This project will be Open-Source.
-Any license has been selected for now.
+I don't have any free time for this now.
+Maybe later, I hope so...